- SIZE OF LAPTOP

 CPU stands for Central Processing Unit and is the main engine which powers your laptop.
 The bigger the processor the faster your laptop and it allows for better multi-tasking.
 The CPU cannot be upgraded later.
 CPU’s are made by two companies Intel and AMD.
 Intel start with Core i3 and go up to Core i5 and i7.
 AMD have the AMD Ryzen 3, 5 and 7.
 If you want a laptop for simple home use then a notebook with a basic processor should suffice.
 If you need a laptop to run specific software like AutoCAD or Adobe for example, then you will need something much more powerful.
 Always ask before you purchase and always check what are the minimum specifications that you need to run your software and devices.

 RAM is short for Random Access Memory and controls the speed of your laptop.
 Essentially, it is your short-term memory and there are some limited options to upgrade this afterwards.
 More RAM allows for more programmes to run at the same time, and for faster access to your data.
 This is useful for editing photos or video content.
-You will need a minimum of 4GB of RAM.
-Many laptops now come with 8GB but if you are a power-user then you might need to consider 16GB.
+You will need a minimum of 4GB of RAM but we would recommend 8GB, most laptops now come with 8GB as standard but if you are a power-user then you might need to consider 16GB.

 - BATTERY LIFE